 Let's start with hardware wallets: they are very secure and reliable, and they will always bring you back to the same generated addresses, as long as the seed phrase and the derivation path is correct.

-This is all assuming that you can access the hardware wallet at all.
+However, this is assuming that you can access the hardware wallet at all.
 Sometimes bugs or outdated firmware can cause your hardware wallet to stall or error out of the access screen.
-Most of the time, these scenarios can be fixed by making sure that your hardware wallet has all the latest firmware updates, it’s not open in some other software at the time of access, you’ve got any pop-up blockers disabled, and our interface has been refreshed to its most current version.
+Most of the time, these scenarios can be fixed by making sure that your hardware wallet has all the latest firmware updates, it’s not open in some other software at the time of access, you’ve got any pop-up blockers disabled, and the MEW web interface has been refreshed to its most current version.

 If you’re using a private key for access, a change in one single character will result in a completely different wallet address.
 The best practice for this is double checking your key.
 No one can recover this key for you, so it’s in your hands.

 Keystore files require a password to unlock, and they always point to the same address.
 Keystore files are basically just encrypted private keys, so these two points of access are closely tied.
 Odds are if you have a private key, there’s probably a keystore file on your computer.
-If you’ve lost your private key, you can try searching for ‘UTC’ and if you find one, try accessing it with any passwords that you might use.
+If you’ve lost your private key, you can try searching for files starting with ‘UTC’ and if you find one, try using it for access together with any passwords that you might have used.
 You may get lucky!

 If your phrase is not accepted at all, it’s likely you’re misspelling a word or putting them in the wrong order.
 Reference the list of words used in mnemonic phrases for any possible spelling errors.
 You may also want to try entering your phrase words into the same interface you received them from (hardware wallet, MEW wallet app, MetaMask), rather than putting them directly into the MEW interface (which is not recommended in the first place).